rohithreddy/athena/readme.md

 ### Tufte CSS-specific elements

 athena uses the beautiful Tufte CSS layout.
 Most Markdown elements are automatically rendered to the proper HTML element and corresponding Tufte treatment.
-However, in order to fully utilize Tufte CSS, it is recommended you include images and margin notes the following way.
+However, in order to fully utilize Tufte CSS, it is recommended you include images the following way.
+(Essentially write an additional `<figcaption>` tag a line above the Markdown image reference.)

     <figcaption>Figure 1: A margin note about the image.</figcaption>
     ![An image.](/static/img/an-image.png "An image.")

-In the end of the paragraph you want to the margin note to refer to, add:
+In the end of the paragraph (or even inline) you want to the margin note to refer to, add:

-    <label for="sn-anything" class="margin-toggle sidenote-number"><input type="checkbox" id="sn-anything" class="margin-toggle"><span class="sidenote">Write your margin note here.</span>
+    [^footnote]

+and subsequently, at the end of the file add:

+    [^footnote]: Text for the margin note.

 When including a table element align the first column to the left for maximum Tufte enjoyment.